 ROYAL ASTRONOMICAL SOCIETY / SCIENCE PHOTO LIBRARY ROYAL ASTRONOMICAL SOCIETY / SCIENCE PHOTO LIBRARY

-Palomar Observatory dome.
-Road approach to the dome that houses the Hale telescope at Palomar Observatory in California, USA.
-This reflector telescope was named after the astronomer George Ellery Hale when it was completed in 1948.
+Palomar Observatory dome with its shutter open, at night.
+This dome at the Palomar Observatory in California, USA, houses the Hale telescope, a reflector telescope named after the astronomer George Ellery Hale when it was completed in 1948.
 At about five metres (200 inches), it was the world's largest mirror telescope until the 6 metre Russian BTA-6 telescope was built in 1975.
 Many important advances in astronomy took place here, such as the first observation of a brown dwarf star and the first optical spectrum obtained from a quasar.
 The dome sits at an elevation of 1867 metres within the Palomar mountain range.

 Model release not required.
 Property release not required.